Phi Sigma Sigma: History

+Symbols

+The open motto is Diokete Hupsala or "Aim High".
+The maxim is "Once a Phi Sigma Sigma, always a Phi Sigma Sigma".
+The acronym LITP is often stated as well.
+"LITP" stands for "Love in the Pyramid," and is also used to form the basis of the Phi Sigma Sigma hand sign, where the fingers of two hands form a pyramid with a heart inside.

 Phi Sigma Sigma's colors are king blue and gold.
 The official symbol is the Sphinx, while the official jewel is the sapphire.
 The American Beauty Rose is the official flower.

-The original fraternity badge was a Sphinxhead with sapphire eyes on a gold base, bearing the Greek letters ΦΣΣ in blue enamel.
+The original fraternity badge was a Sphinx head with sapphire eyes on a gold base, bearing the Greek letters ΦΣΣ in blue enamel.
 Later, the fraternity developed a jeweled badge in the form of a gold pyramid with three sapphires in each corner, surmounted by the original Sphinxhead in the middle.
 The pledge pin is a blue pyramid with a border of gold, on which is written Phi Sigma Sigma's motto.

-The coat of arms is a Sphinxhead surmounting a ribbon bearing the Greek letters ΦΣΣ, set on a shield of seven bendlets of blue and white, the whole being superimposed on a pyramid with a rose at its apex and twin scrolls bearing the legend Diokete Hupsala and the year 1913 en plaque at the base below.
+The coat of arms is a Sphinx head surmounting a ribbon bearing the Greek letters ΦΣΣ, set on a shield of seven bendlets of blue and white, the whole being superimposed on a pyramid with a rose at its apex and twin scrolls bearing the legend Diokete Hupsala and the year 1913 en plaque at the base below.

+The sorority's first song, "The Hymn," was written in 1921 by Pearl Lippman of the Alpha chapter and her husband, Arthur Lippman.
 Phi Sigma Sigma's magazine is The Sphinx.
 It publishes a biannual alumnae newsletter, The Rose.

-The sorority's first song, "The Hymn," was written in 1921 by Pearl Lippman of the Alpha chapter and her husband, Arthur Lippman.